What are Exchange-Traded Derivatives?

 Loss of flexibility

-The standardized contracts of exchange-traded derivatives make the market less flexible.
+The standardized contracts of exchange-traded derivatives cannot be tailored and therefore make the market less flexible.
 There is no negotiation involved, and much of the instruments’ properties have been already outlined in the contracts.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: